Efficient parallel solver for rarefied gas flow using GSIS: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (12172162).
+This work is supported by the National Natural Science Foundation of China (12172162) and the ``Climbing Program" for Scientific and Technological Innovation in Guangdong (pdjh2023c10701).
 Simulations are conducted in the Center for Computational Science and Engineering at the Southern University of Science and Technology.
-The authors thank Prof. Kun Xu in the Hong Kong University of Science and Technology for sharing the mesh of Apollo re-entry capsule.
+The authors thank Prof. Kun Xu in the Hong Kong University of Science and Technology for sharing the mesh of Apollo re-entry capsule and Dr. Liyan Luo in Southern University of Science and Technology for sharing the results of DSMC in 2D lid-driven flow in a square cavity.